coughingmouse/Korean-Romanization/README.md

-# Mawusu Romanization for Korean Scripts
+# Mawussu Romanization for Korean Scripts

 Basically became something like a Revision of Yale Romanization of Korean.
 Thanks to a particular Joris Bohnson for urging me toward diacritics.